Leh Ladakh Travel Guide: Weekend Itinerary & Top Things to Do

 Recommended Stays

-Day 1Monastery and Palace Exploration
+Day 1Monastery Exploration

-Day 2Scenic Drive and Local Markets
+Day 2Scenic Beauty and Local Cuisine

 Expand Your Trip: Nearby Destinations